 The dreaded parent-teacher interview is looming, but are you ready?

 As a parent, you try to help with homework.
 But how good are you in mathematics?
-Take the quiz and find out.
+Here are some simple maths questions to gauge your comprehension.

 Riddles are fun and good exercise for the grey matter, but they can be frustrating.
 To solve most of the riddles contained in this article , you must not assume the obvious.
 See how you go with this baker's dozen.